Direct laser interference patterning: The process

 Figuratively, the electromagnetic waves of a laser beam can overlap similar to water waves, forming intensity patterns.
 This principle is called interference.
 If a wave crest of the first propagating wave meets a wave crest of the overlapping, second wave, this results in the formation of a larger wave, called constructive interference.
 If a wave trough meets a wave crest, this results in the extinction of the wave, called destructive interference.

 In this way, overlapping coherent laser beams are used to create intensity patterns that are projected onto a component surface.
 The material is melted or evaporated in areas of constructive interference, depending on the pulse length, while it remains almost unaffected in areas of destructive interference.
 The number and arrangement of the beams in relation to each other determines the type of pattern applied.
 This can be, for example, a line pattern, cross pattern, dot pattern or almost any periodic surface texture.

 Higher complexities of surface patterns can be created with an increasing number of beams.
 The angle between the overlapping laser beams and the wavelength of the used laser determine the structure size (period) of the applied periodic intensity distribution.

 In contrast to other laser-based processing methods, such as direct laser writing, the laser beam diameter has not to be focused.
 This means that a significantly larger area can be processed per laser pulse.
 At the same time, microscopic small structures, which are even smaller than the diffraction limit (which determines the smallest possible beam diameter at the focal position), can be created quickly and without contact.

-Therefore, DLIP combined with a high-frequency laser, can achieve throughputs in the range of >1 m²/min with maximum precision.
+Therefore, DLIP combined with a high-frequency laser, can achieve throughputs in the range of >1 m2/min.

-In addition, the DLIP process has a very high depth of focus compared to laser writing, as DLIP does not rely on precise focusing of the laser beam, but creates an "interference volume" within which the surface is equally structured with the corresponding interference pattern.
+The DLIP process has a very high depth of focus compared to laser writing, as DLIP does not rely on precise focusing of the laser beam, but creates an "interference volume" within which the surface is equally structured with the corresponding interference pattern.

-DLIP also offers a effectively infinite variety of structuring possibilities through the use of nano-, pico- or femtosecond lasers, as well as by varying the number of used interfering laser beams, their geometrical configuration as well as the wavelength of the radiation used.
+DLIP offers a effectively infinite variety of structuring possibilities through the use of nano-, pico- or femtosecond lasers, as well as by varying the number of used interfering laser beams, their geometrical configuration as well as the wavelength of the radiation used.